soham1/fcc-timestamp/README.md

+#Timestamp Microservice

 This is a solution for http://www.freecodecamp.com/challenges/basejump-timestamp-microservice.

-Objective: Build a full stack JavaScript app that is functionally similar to this: https://timestamp-ms.herokuapp.com/.
+##Objective: Build a full stack JavaScript app that is functionally similar to this: https://timestamp-ms.herokuapp.com/.

 User Story: I can pass a string as a parameter, and it will check to see whether that string contains either a unix timestamp or a natural language date (example: January 1, 2016).